mhowlett/Nhiredis/README.md

 Currently, Nhiredis provides a wrapper around the blocking redisCommand function only (async funtion wrappers are not implemented).
 Of course, you can use this function to access the full set of Redis commands.
-Currently only string parameters are supported, however it would be a reasonably trivial excersise to add support for binary parameters, something that is not yet done because I don't need it.
+Currently only string parameters are supported, however it is a a fairly trivial excersise to add support for binary parameters, something that is not yet done because I don't need it.

 With the core framework in place, it is not a difficult task to do the required remaining